Home

 • install energy-efficient heating and lighting systems to complement energy conservation measures

-• install solar panels and a wind turbine (these needn't be full-scale — more like demonstration projects for the students — although what a great example your school would set for the community if it managed to become energy self-sufficient; the point is to start familiarizing our students with the renewable energy technologies that will ensure them a future)
+• install solar panels and a wind turbine (these needn't be full-scale — more like demonstration projects for the students — although what a great example your school would set for the community if it managed to become energy self-sufficient; the point is to start familiarizing our students with the renewable energy technologies that could help ensure them a future)

 • build and place pedal-powered recharging stations throughout the school